How to Learn a Language Quickly

 This is where understanding how best you learn comes in useful:

-If you prefer regularly trying to communicate in Spanish i.e. by speaking it, then you will gain exposure that way; For some tips on this check out our post on improving your speaking skills in Spanish.
+If you prefer regularly trying to communicate in your chosen language i.e. by speaking it, then you will gain exposure that way; For some tips on this check out our post on improving your speaking skills.

 If you prefer reading, then you should read as much as you can;